julielk/Tennis-club/README.md

   ## **Testing**
-  * I have tested that this website works in Edge chrome firefox.
+  * I have tested that this website works in Microsoft Edge chrome firefox.
   * I confirm that that is website project is responsive, that it fuction on different screen devices.
-  * I confirm that the navigation header home page gallery contact are easy to read and understand.
+  * I confirm that the navigation header home page, gallery, contact are easy to read and understand.
-  * I confirm that the form works throught data validation, require entry in every field.
+  * I confirm that the form works through data validation, require entry in every field.
 The sumbit button works

   ## **Bugs**